stefanprokopdev/stefanprokopdev/README.md

 - Traveling

 ## How to reach me? 📢
-- See my [Linktree profile](https://linktr.ee/stefanprokopdev) or use an email: stefan@stefanprokop.dev
+- Please use an email: stefan@stefanprokop.dev